 Owners are responsible for veterinary and other service provider expenses.

 We live on site with a direct view of the tracks from the house.
 Horses receive twice daily checks and feeding.
 Paddocks and sheds are cleaned twice daily, hay in slow feeders never runs out, and we have a heated automatic waterer as well as troughs.

 Horses without metabolic problems may also be turned out on our grass pastures and track infields.
 We are careful to allow strategic grazing during times when the sugar levels are lower, based on weather patterns and pasture management.
-We manage our land to create healthy diverse pastures with more native plants and variety of shrubs and herbs to browse, which is a more species appropriate diet than fertilized monoculture improved grass that was designed for fattening cattle.
+We utilize an EquiCentral rotation grazing layout to manage our land for healthy diverse pastures with more native plants and variety of shrubs and herbs to browse, which is a more species appropriate diet than fertilized monoculture improved grass that was designed for fattening cattle.
 We are currently working on adding a silvopasture (semi wooded pasture with trees) for those who can safely graze part time.
 Silvopasture is ideal for some horses, as grass growing in the shade is typically lower in sugar, the "improved" cattle fattening grass types do not grow well in shade, and the horses will move more browsing for limited grass.

 Horses must be barefoot or in composite shoes only; no metal shoes are allowed.
 This is partly due to metal shoes being in conflict with our goals, partly for the safety of the other horses, and partly for the horse's own safety since we use small mesh hay nets near ground level, which are not safe for shod horses that may paw at them and get a shoe stuck on the net.

 Basic retirement or layup board starts at $575 per month.